jimmyhmiller/PlayGround/writings/programming/meander-term-rewriting.md

 (find-x [1]) ;; [1]
 ```

-Here we can see that order matters, `?x` matches anything, so we will always get the first match.
+The order of our rules matter, `?x` matches anything, so we will always get the first match.
 We could change the order, or we can constrain the match.

 ```clojure
 (def find-x